 BHI is a specialised organisation with skilled staff in data analysis, health services research, communications and corporate support.
 BHI’s organisational chart is available below.

-The Chief Executive, Dr Diane Watson, leads the management team consisting of:
+The Chief Executive, Dr Diane Watson, leads the senior management team consisting of:

 - Amanda Mulcahy – Senior Director, Performance Measurement and Reporting

 - Hilary Rowell – Senior Director, Communications and Strategic Relations